BretJohnson/roslynp/README.md

 - Diagnostics (errors/warnings/info): Diagnostic, DiagnosticSeverity, etc.
 - Compilation driver: Compilation (much simplified from normal Roslyn)

+### What does RoslynP exclude?

+RoslynP is about 1/5th the size of Roslyn.
+Some of what's excluded:

+- Everything C# or VB specific
+- Semantic model (`I*Symbol` classes) - we might add this in the future, but it's less generally useful than syntax tree support
+- Support for emitting code (IL) - RoslynP is intended to build the language front end; back end support needs are less general

 RoslynP adopts the philosophy of starting small-ish and adding more Roslyn-style functionality as needs dictate.
 That makes the project more manageable.
-Syntax tree support is the core, needed by most all languages.

-### What does RoslynP not include?

-RoslynP removes a lot from traditional Roslyn - it's about 1/5th the size.
-Some of what's excluded is:

-- Everything C# or VB specific
-- Semantic model (I*Symbol classes) - we might add this in the future, but it's less generally useful than syntax tree support
-- Support for emitting code (IL) - RoslynP is intended to build the language front end; back end support needs are less general

-And again, we can add more from Roslyn to RoslynP as there's a need, if at least one client wants it.
+We will bring more from Roslyn to RoslynP as there's a need, if at least one client wants it

+### Will the RoslynP and Roslyn projects ever converge?

+Perhaps one day.
+But note that the projects serve different needs - Roslyn is about having a first class C# and VB experience, with the Roslyn team focused on that.
+RoslynP is for other languages, maintained by its users.

+RoslynP was forked off the `release/dev16.1` Roslyn release.
+It will get occasional updates with Roslyn changes, though the forked code doesn't change often.

-### Roslyn getting started, much of which applies also RoslynP
+### Roslyn getting started, much of which also applies to RoslynP

 * [Roslyn Overview](https://github.com/dotnet/roslyn/wiki/Roslyn%20Overview)
 * Tutorial articles by Alex Turner in MSDN Magazine